 There’s a very nice little resort ‘Karang Bay View’ down the track at the end of this road.
 It has a good restaurant and a small beach with some excellent views across the bay.
 Good spot for lunch.

 The reason many tourists come down here is to try to get to Long beach.
 After passing Jek Bae hamlet, there’s a turning on the left, which is signposted to Long Beach Resort and Treehouse. the road looks like it’s in good condition.
 But be warned, the road is really only half finished, the final 3km being unpaved dirt track, drive-able only by pick up truck of motorbike.
 If you are in a small rental car, don’t bother continuing after the paved road ends unless your insurance specifically covers being an idiot and the loss of your exhaust.

-The good news for this high season is that work is well underway on surfacing the dirt road.
-As of October 2016, I guess about 70% of the road has been paved.
-So, by the end of this year or early 2017 it will be possible to drive a normal car all the way to Long beach, and what what a slow, bumpy but leisurely scooter ride will now become a race to the beach.
+The good news is that it is now possible to easily drive a car to Long beach.
+The road, which until late 2016 was a stoney dirt track has been paved and so getting there is a breeze.
+What was a slow, bumpy but leisurely scooter ride will now become a race to the beach.
 Not necessarily a good thing as having a bad road meant speeds were low and accidents few.
 That will change.